aws-amplify/amplify-js/docs/media/quick_start.md

 ```
 </div>

 ## Step 5.
-Host your App on Amazon S3
+Host your App

-Enable static web hosting for the app.
+Enable static web hosting for the app on Amazon S3.
 In a terminal window, change to the root directory of your app and run the following command:

 ```bash
 $ amplify add hosting